anisjkb/Python-Django-RestAPI/Django and Django REST Framework (DRF) Complete guideline.md

 **Scenario**: This is a Django REST Framework step because it involves creating RESTful API endpoints.

 #### **7. Test the API**
-Run the server and test the endpoints:
+- **Step**: Use tools like Postman, cURL, or DRF’s built-in API browser to test the endpoints:
 - List all employees: `GET /api/employees/`
 - Create a new employee: `POST /api/employees/`
 - Update an employee: `PUT /api/employees/<id>/`
 - Delete an employee: `DELETE /api/employees/<id>/`

-**Scenario**: This is a Django REST Framework step because the endpoints are part of the API.
+- **Scenario**: This is a **Django REST Framework** step because it focuses on testing RESTful API functionality.

 #### **8. Add a Template for HTML Rendering**